apache/incubator-retired-horn/README.md

 Then, train it with following command (in this example, we used η 0.01, α 0.9, λ 0.0005, 100 hidden units, and minibatch 10):
 ```
  % bin/horn jar horn-0.x.0.jar MultiLayerPerceptron /tmp/model /tmp/mnist.seq \
-   0.01 0.9 0.00075 784 100 10 10 12000
+   0.01 0.9 0.0005 784 100 10 10 12000
 ```

 With this default example, you'll reach over the 95% accuracy.
-The local-mode of multithread-based parallel synchronous SGD will took around 1 hour to train.
+The local-mode parallel synchronous SGD based on multithreading will took around 30 mins ~ 1 hour to train.

 ## High Scalability